exercism/generic-track/README.md

 ## How to request support for a new language track

+**Does the language qualify for having a track?**

+If you can answer yes to the following:

+- It is a Turing-complete programming language, so no regular expressions or web framework tracks.
+- Some kind of programming environment, compiler and/or interpreter must be freely available.
+- Preferrably, it is possible to program in this language on Mac, Windows *and* Linux.

+Then the language is qualified.

 **Does Exercism already support the language?**

 Check [this list][trackler-tracks], which contains both the active and inactive tracks on the site.